rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

 ## Addresses

-Address, like "wallet" is a misnomer, and when not understood correctly can lead to dangerous outcomes, including lost Bitcoin.
+Address, like "wallet", is a misnomer, and when not understood correctly can lead to dangerous outcomes, including lost Bitcoin.

 There is no "address" that maintains a balance of your Bitcoin.